isbeorn/nina.docs/docs/sequencer/advanced/triggers.md

 Triggers are instructions that should only happen when certain events occur.
 These triggers can be attached to an instruction set.
 When attached, they will get evaluated after each instruction inside the set, similar like loop conditions are evaluated.
 When the defined event occurred for the trigger to fire, the trigger will execute its instruction.
+After the trigger has finished its execution, the sequence will continue where it left off.
 Triggers can be identified by the highlighted lightning icon next to them in the sequencer sidebar.
 ![Triggers](../../images/sequencer/trigger/trigger.png)